vigneshmaneesh/YTM-Game-Bar/README.md

-# YouTube Music Game Bar
+# YTM XBOX Game Bar Widget

-YouTube Music Game Bar is a genuine Xbox Game Bar UWP widget.
+YTM XBOX Game Bar Widget is a Xbox Game Bar UWP widget.
 It hosts the official [YouTube Music](https://music.youtube.com/) website in the WinUI 2 `Microsoft.UI.Xaml.Controls.WebView2` control; it does not use an unofficial YouTube API, scrape the site, or imitate Game Bar with an always-on-top desktop window.

 ## Architecture